Learn the 17 supermarket sales tricks grocery stores use to get you to spend more money.

 Trick #2: Switchamaroo

-If you haven’t noticed yet, ever since gas prices shot up and the recession hit, many products have decreased their size without decreasing their price.
+If you haven’t noticed yet, when the last recession hit, many products decreased their size without decreasing their price.

 How to Combat: Instead of purchasing the smaller container and smaller sized products, purchase in bulk.
 You can always read the required tags below the product that tell you how much you are paying per ounce/weight/size, etc. Using this tag, you will see that you are getting a better deal by purchasing the larger product (and saving packaging waste).
 Be careful, though.
 If you do not need the larger product, and will not use it up before it expires, than this is just not a good deal for you.
 Perhaps you are on a diet, and the smaller portion size is better for you anyway?
 Try to look on the bright side of everything.